How European Big Cities and Legal Systems Trigger Urban Inequality: An Inquiry into Law and Economics

 Target Groups

-European urban legal systems have negatively impacted:
+European urban legal systems have made the following groups worse off:

 • Middle and bottom deciles